skjsjhb/alal.js/README.md

   node tools/sync.js
   ```

 - `lzma-native` is disabled by default for platform `win32-arm64` and `darwin-arm64` (and other platforms not officially supported), as the library does not come with a valid prebuilt (either missing or malfunctioned).
-We use a JS-based implementation under this case.
-Usages of LZMA are also reduced.
+Features requiring LZMA decompression are not available on these platforms.

-  However, the software version is comparably slow and (more importantly) unreliable due to the lack of maintenance of the package.
-You might want to enable `lzma-native` manually.
+  You might want to build and enable `lzma-native` manually.
 To do that:

   1. Confirm that `lzma-native` has been built successfully (`yarn` and check for any errors).